Janet Bishop has been a professional genealogist for 20 years. Now based in Fife, her research service covers genealogy in Scotland, England and

 career and geographical location.

-A member of ASGRA (the Association of Scottish Genealogists & Researchers in Archives), Janet is the current chairman of the association.
+A member of ASGRA (the Association of Scottish Genealogists & Researchers in Archives), Janet is the Immediate Past Chairman of the association.
 ASGRA is the

 only professional association of genealogists in Scotland, and members adhere to a strict code of practice, assuring the client of a high standard of expertise and